minhquyminhquy/LocalLens/API/README.md

 # Restaurant Identification API

-AI-powered restaurant identification service built for **Snapchat Spectacles Lens** at **Junction 2025** in Espoo, Finland.
+AI-powered restaurant identification service built for **Snapchat Spectacles Lens** at **Junction 2025** in Espoo, Finland for the Wolt main challenge.
 Upload a restaurant photo with GPS coordinates to get instant identification, reviews, ratings, and AI-generated summaries using Google Gemini Vision and Google Places API.

 **Live API**: `https://restaurant-api-xztpop2o2q-lz.a.run.app`